Changes to the ONCA

 Options for holding meetings

 - Non-profits can hold members’ meetings and board meetings online or by phone.
 But if you hold a board meeting online or by phone, directors must be able to speak, listen to, or live chat each other at the same time, which means simultaneously and instantaneously.

 Deadline for annual members’ meetings

-If the deadline for your annual members’ meeting currently is:
+If the deadline for your annual members’ meeting would have been: